Find Cheap Auto Insurance Quotes in Your Area

 If you cause a car accident, the other driver might be able to sue you, depending on state laws and other factors.
 Your car insurance will only pay bills up to your policy limits — and if there's a balance left, you might be on the hook for them.

 Consider what assets might be at risk in this situation.
 If you have a high income, for example, another insurance company may sue to make up for the gap in coverage.
 On the other hand, if you have very few assets, a lawsuit is less worthwhile to pursue.
 In that case, the injured driver may settle for whatever your insurance company pays out.
-Thus, if you have a lot to lose, it's best to get more coverage to begin with.
+If you have a lot to lose, it's best to get more coverage to begin with.